osohq/oso/new-docs/content/any/getting-started/quickstart/index.md

   ```

   Note that the call to **{{< exampleGet "endswith" >}}** is actually calling
   out to {{< exampleGet "endswithURL" >}}.
-The actor value passed to oso is a
+The actor value passed to Oso is a
-  string, and oso allows us to call methods on it.
+  string, and Oso allows us to call methods on it.
 {{< /callout >}}

 The `Expense` and `String` terms following the colons in the head of the rule